Vextrove/vextrove_terrain_datapack/README.md

  - Charred Netherrack (Blackstone) at the bottom of the world
  - Nether biomes have a matching foliage color
  - Blocks turn into magma above the lava ocean
- - Water turns into blood
+ - Blood puddles in the Nether
  - Nether bricks glow (Red Nether Bricks) in the hottest part of the Nether
  - The Nether has a day/night cycle, meaning that brightness increases and decreases slightly over time
 ### The End